Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 • Provide robust protozoal and bacteriological barriers

-• Maintain simple, reliable operation
+• Maintain simple operation

 • Support future growth

 Raw water from the deep bore was generally stable but exhibited elevated suspended solids during start-up, with particles in the 1–10 micron range.
-The treatment solution therefore required effective filtration and validated disinfection, while the residential site required careful attention to plant layout and noise management.
+The treatment solution therefore required effective filtration and validated disinfection, while the residential site required careful attention to layout and noise management.

 Two-stage cartridge filtration and UV disinfection system at Roots Street treatment plant.